At What Cost? The true cost and value of security risk management (Dublin 2025)

 At What Cost?
 The true cost and value of security risk management

-GISF’s inaugural Global Security Risk and Policy Conference will be themed around resourcing and funding security risk management.
-Through a series of talks and panel discussions we will delve into this theme, offering strategies for how to maximise available resources and make a stronger case for security risk management funding.
+GISF’s inaugural Global Security Risk and Policy Conference took place at the Hilton Hotel (Charlemont Place) in Dublin.
+The event was themed around resourcing and funding security risk management.
+Through a series of talks and panel discussions we delved into this theme, offering strategies for how to maximise available resources and make a stronger case for security risk management funding.

 Ensuring secure and sustainable access to people in need is both costly and invaluable.
 Delivering a comprehensive approach to NGO security risk management – from staff safety to training and access – requires significant time and financial resources.
 In the face of increasing insecurity, higher costs, and shrinking budgets, resourcing security for NGOs is a considerable challenge.
 To address this, it’s crucial not only to allocate resources effectively but also to clearly demonstrate the value of investing in security risk management.

-GISF’s event will bring together key NGO professionals to share information, learnings, and strategies on maximising available resources while making a compelling case for the importance of security risk management.
+GISF’s Conference brought together key NGO professionals to share information, learnings, and strategies on maximising available resources while making a compelling case for the importance of security risk management.

 Agenda

-We are pleased to announce that Senator Tom Clonan will deliver the opening address.
+Below is the final Conference agenda.
+We were pleased to welcome Senator Tom Clonanas our keynote speaker.
 Senator Clonan is a former Irish peacekeeper and vocal advocate of the importance of international humanitarian law and human rights for all.

-The Conference will begin on the afternoon of 26 February.
-Abstracts for the Conference sessions on 26-27 February can be found below.
+The Conference began on the afternoon of 26 February.
+Abstracts for the Conference sessions on 26 February can be found below.

 Aid Under Fire: Reflections on the deadliest year for aid workers